AM0647/WebServices/README.md

 - A folder containing the produced dll files (market.dll and generators.dll) along with the glm files gridlabd uses.
 There is also the output gridlabd generated.

+- The final project report in pdf format.

 -------------------------------------------------------